davi-mbatista/flexmix/README.md

 # Flexmix
-> A Sass mixing that make your work with flexbox easy and quick!
+> A Sass mixin that make your work with flexbox easy and quick!

 ### Installation